-Once committee voting is completed, passed bills carry through to the chamber, in which they are heard one at a time in greater details than in committee.
+Once committee voting is completed, passed bills carry through to the chamber, in which they are heard one at a time in greater detail than in committee.
 In Youth and Government, a bill must pass through two chambers, the Senate and the Assembly, in order to make it to the governor’s desk.
 When an author’s bill is called to the floor in either the Assembly or Senate, debate opens on the bill and the author must defend the bill in several rigorous rounds of debate, including questioning of the author.
 The bill will also go through the same process in the other chamber, but with the cosponsor at the helm instead of the author in the other committee.
 Like in committees, the delegates have the option to improve legislation by use of amendments.
 If the bill passes both chambers, it reaches the governor’s desk, where the Cabinet, a group of eight officers, thoroughly scrutinize the bill’s strengths and weaknesses as legislation.
-If the governor vetoes the bill, it goes back to the chambers to be reviewed once again by the legislature, which can override the veto, make requested changes, or let the bill die.
+If the governor vetoes the bill, it goes back to the chambers to be reviewed once again by the legislature, which can override the veto, make changes to the bill, or let the bill die.
 The governor also has the option to conditionally veto a bill, thereby agreeing to pass a bill if the bill’s chamber of origin amends a specific, problematic section of the bill.
-If it passes, the bill is “enacted” into law and the author is recognized for his or her accomplishment at Closing Ceremony.
+If it passes, the bill is “enacted” into law and the author is recognized for his or her accomplishment at the closing ceremony.

 The legislative program teaches much more than simply how to write and debate legislation in New Jersey.
 The critical thinking skills, the determination, and the family-hood found in legislative committee is unparalleled, and the newfound friends and ideas are irreplaceable.